-funds – which account for “business-type activities, such as a water and gas fund
+Enterprise funds - which account for "business-type activities, such as a water and gas fund or an airport

-funds – which account for monies held by a government on behalf of others.
+Trust or agency funds - which account for monies held by a government on behalf of others